projectcalico/calico/v2.0/getting-started/kubernetes/installation/hosted/index.md

 ##### Upgrading the Calico policy controller

-The policy controller is installed as a ReplicaSet, and thus supports standard Kubernetes [rolling updates](http://kubernetes.io/docs/user-guide/rolling-updates/).
+The policy controller is installed as a Deployment, and thus supports standard Kubernetes [rolling updates](http://kubernetes.io/docs/user-guide/rolling-updates/).

 ##### Upgrading the Calico DaemonSet